Elton Brown

 Elton Gillett Brown (born May 22, 1982) is an American former professional football player who was a guard in the National Football League (NFL) for four seasons.
 He played college football for the University of Virginia, and was recognized as an All-American.
-The Arizona Cardinals chose him in the fourth round of the 2005 NFL Draft, and he also played for the New York Sentinels of the United Football League (UFL).
-He currently is the Assistant Head Coach and Offensive Coordinator for The Apprentice School in Newport News, VA.
+The Arizona Cardinals chose him in the fourth round of the 2005 NFL draft, and he also played for the New York Sentinels of the United Football League (UFL).
+He currently is the assistant head coach and offensive coordinator for The Apprentice School in Newport News, Virginia.

-Early years
+Early life

 Brown was born in Hampton, Virginia.
-He has a brother named Scorpio Brown who played Wide Receiver for the Baltimore Mariners, Richmond Raiders, and Harrisburg Stampede.
+He has a brother named Scorpio Brown who played Wide receiver for the Baltimore Mariners, Richmond Raiders, and Harrisburg Stampede.
 He attended Hampton High School, where he was a standout player for the Hampton Crabbers high school football.

 College career

 Brown accepted an athletic scholarship to attend the University of Virginia, where he played for coach Al Groh's Virginia Cavaliers football team from 2001 to 2004.
 As a senior in 2004, he was recognized as a first-team All-Atlantic Coast Conference (ACC) selection and a consensus first-team All-American.
 In recognition of his outstanding college football career, the Virginia athletic department retired his jersey, No. 61, on September 24, 2011.